marketing-factory/mfc_belogin_captcha/README.md

 # Important!

-Since TYPO3 Version 11 does have an internal [rate limit system](https://docs.typo3.org/c/typo3/cms-core/main/en-us/Changelog/11.3/Feature-93825-RateLimitingForFailedLogins.html), we have decided to abandom the development of this extension for TYPO3 Version 11 and beyond.
+Since TYPO3 Version 11 does have an internal [rate limit system](https://docs.typo3.org/c/typo3/cms-core/main/en-us/Changelog/11.3/Feature-93825-RateLimitingForFailedLogins.html), we have decided to abandon the development of this extension for TYPO3 Version 11 and beyond.

 ## 1. Features